munificent/craftinginterpreters/book/functions.md

 ^code function-call

 This handful of lines of code is one of the most fundamental, powerful pieces of our interpreter.
-As we saw in [the chapter on statements][statements] and <span name="env">state</span>, managing name environments is a core part of a language implementation.
+As we saw in [the chapter on statements and <span name="env">state</span>][statements], managing name environments is a core part of a language implementation.
 Functions are deeply tied to that.

 [statements]: statements-and-state.html